django/django/docs/ref/channels/api.txt

 Consumers
 ---------

-When you configure channel routing, Channels expects the object assigned to a channel to be a callable that takes exactly one positional argument, here called ``message``.
-This is a :ref:`message object <ref-message>`.
+When you configure channel routing, the object assigned to a channel should be a callable that takes exactly one positional argument, here called ``message``, which is a :ref:`message object <ref-message>`.
+A consumer is any callable that fits this definition.

 Consumers are not expected to return anything, and if they do, it will be ignored.
 They may raise ``channels.exceptions.ConsumeLater`` to re-insert